franco-on-git/Scripts-and-Commands/SCRIPTS/QUERY/Query-Storage-Disk-Utilization.md

 # Query Locally Attached Disks
-Only queires for Type 3 disks that are SSD\HDD Only.
+Only queries for Type 3 disks that are SSD\HDD Only.

 ```
 Get-WmiObject -Class Win32_LogicalDisk |